Use GitHub Copilot to Supercharge Your Coding in VS Code

 Understanding & Review

-• Understand suggested code before implementing it
+• Understand suggested code before merging

-• Review carefully for functionality, security, readability
+• Review for functionality, security, readability

 Automated Validation